woocommerce/woocommerce/readme.txt

 = 1.5.3 =
 * Feature - Control default catalog sort order from Catalog Settings
+* Tweak - Improved wording of stock panel to make less confusing
 * Tweak - tip -> data-tip
 * Tweak - Revised load order so that localisation is done at init
 * Tweak - Hook for product availability